 The Random Walk Hypothesis holds that security prices cannot be predicted and that the market is generally efficient, meaning that all relevant information is reflected in market prices.
 While this may in fact be true for the majority of securities at any given time, it appears manifestly untrue for certain securities at certain times.

 Value investing may be simply characterized as rational investing.
 The goal is to identify securities trading at prices far below intrinsic value and to only make purchases when a substantial margin of safety exists.

 The Rational Walk was created to provide a platform to publish equity research based on value investing principles.
 We believe that diligent and thorough security analysis has the potential to identify opportunities in the financial markets for the small number of investors who truly have long time horizons and the appropriate temperament to ignore short term market fluctuations.

 Ravi Nagarajan founded The Rational Walk in 2009 and serves as managing editor.
-Ravi has over sixteen years of experience in the financial markets and started investing on a full time basis in 2009.
+Ravi has over seventeen years of experience in the financial markets and started investing on a full time basis in 2009.
 Previously, Ravi held a number of executive level positions in the commercial software industry.
 Ravi graduated Summa Cum Laude from Santa Clara University with a degree in finance.
-For more information on Ravi’s background, please see his LinkedIn profile or contact him directly via email by clicking on this .
-(Please initiate any time-sensitive contact via email rather than LinkedIn.)
+For more information on Ravi’s background, please see his LinkedIn profile.

 The Rational Walk has provided extensive coverage of Berkshire Hathaway in recent years including the publication of Berkshire Hathaway: In Search of the “Buffett Premium”.
 The Rational Walk’s coverage of Berkshire has been mentioned in several news articles.